 College of Communication > Academics > Public Relations and Advertising > Graduate Program > Public Relations and Advertising (MA) > Degree Requirements

 The Master of Arts in Public Relations and Advertising (PRAD) requires 12 courses (48-credit hours).

 With approval of the graduate program director, students can take up to two relevant elective courses from other College of Communication graduate programs or relevant elective courses from other graduate departments/programs outside of the College of Communication.

 Students in the Master of Arts in Public Relations and Advertising program complete their degree requirements by submitting a comprehensive portfolio.
 Students present their portfolios and network with industry professionals at the annual Portfolio Showcase.

-Students who attain a 3.7 GPA or higher and obtain prior approval from the graduate program director have the option to complete a thesis instead of the ePortfolio.
+Students who attain a 3.7 GPA or higher and obtain prior approval from the graduate program director have the option to complete a thesis instead of the portfolio.
 Approved students completing a thesis need to start the process at least 9-12 months prior to graduation and will enroll in PRAD 599 as their final course in the quarter they defend their thesis.